fbef0102/L4D1_2-Plugins/l4dinfectedbots/readme.txt

 // Sets the minimum spawn time for special infected spawned by the plugin in seconds. l4d_infectedbots_spawn_time_min "40"

+// Where to spawn infected?
+0=Near the first ahead survivor.
+1=Near the random survivor l4d_infectedbots_spawn_where_method "0"

 // If 1, Plugin will disable spawning infected bot when a tank is on the field. l4d_infectedbots_spawns_disabled_tank "0"